onefangg/tp/docs/UserGuide.md

 Unmarks an order as incomplete in ReadyBakey

-* Unmarks the order at the specified INDEX
-* The index refers to the index number shown in the displayed orders list.
-* The index must be a positive integer 1, 2, 3, ….

 Format: `unmarko INDEX`

+* Unmarks the order at the specified `INDEX`
+* The `INDEX` refers to the index number shown in the displayed orders list.
+* The `INDEX` must be a positive integer 1, 2, 3, ….

 Examples:
 * `unmarko 1`